-General power to dispense
+187 General power to dispense

-- (1) The Committee may, upon any conditions it thinks fit to impose, exempt a ship from any specified requirement of, or prescribed under, this Law other than Chapter 2 of Part 7 (oil pollution), or dispense with the observance of any such requirement in the case of a ship, if it is satisfied, as respects that requirement, of the matters specified in paragraph (2). - (2) Those matters are - - (a) that the requirement has been substantially complied with in the case of that ship or that compliance with it is unnecessary in the circumstances; and - (b) that the action taken or provision made as respects the subject matter of the requirement in the case of the ship is as effective as, or more effective than, actual compliance with the requirement.
+- (1) The Minister may, on any conditions he or she thinks fit to impose, exempt a ship from any specified requirement of, or prescribed under, this Law other than Chapter 2 of Part 7, or dispense with the observance of any such requirement in the case of a ship, if the Minister is satisfied, as respects that requirement, of the matters specified in paragraph (2). - (2) Those matters are - that the requirement has been substantially complied with in the case of that ship or that compliance with it is unnecessary in the circumstances; and - (b) that the action taken or provision made as respects the subject matter of the requirement in the case of the ship is as effective as, or more effective than, actual compliance with the requirement.